Yooniii/Unscramble/README.md

 # HOW TO PLAY

 Given a 10-letter word, the user must create as many words as possible.
 Letters can be repeated, however duplicate or invalid entries (not found in the English dictionary) do not count.
-Points are allocated based on complexity (i.e. length).
+Allowed letters are highlighted in green and points are allocated based on complexity (i.e. length).
 See below for the scoring system:

 | Word Length   | Point Value |
 | ------------- |-------------|